Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: The Approach

-\tool detects and localizes \ivos using the descriptions of the crafted characteristics generated in the previous step, inspired by Shen's work~\cite{paper:APE}. \tool employs a language-model-aligned visual foundation model (VFMD).
-Figure~\ref{fig:described-ige-detection-eg-donut} shows the framework structrure.
-VFMD consists of a vision backbone for extracting visual features from VR scenes and a language model for generating text embeddings from CDs.
+VFMD consists of a vision backbone for extracting visual features from XR scenes and a language model for generating text embeddings from CDs.
 Text embedding s are aggregated into sentence-level representations and are fused with visual embeddings using a cross-modality transformer encoder.
 Object queries conditioned on the text are processed by a transformer decoder, producing object embeddings.
 A final visual-language alignment module predicts the correct pairings of IGE candidate locations and CDs.
-The backbone language model, trained on a vast corpus of data, can generalize to the diverse and unlimited categories of GUI elements present in VR scenarios.
-The localization process cross-references (or aligns with) the textual CDs with the visual input from the VR scene.
-By doing so, VFMD successfully locates IGE candidates.
-Here is an example to demonstrate the output of this module, as shown in Figure~\ref{fig:described-ige-detection-eg-donut}.
+The backbone language model, trained on a vast corpus of data, can generalize to the diverse and unlimited categories of GUI elements present in XR scenarios.
+The localization process cross-references (or aligns with) the textual CDs with the visual input from the XR scene.
+By doing, VFMD successfully locates IGE candidates.
+Figure~\ref{fig:described-ige-detection-eg-donut} is an example showing the output of this module.